matdombrock/SA-Testing/Issues-How-To.md

 Feel free to try creating some test issues to get a feel for how things work.

+Also, I've tried to submit all of the "known" issues that I can think of already (and will keep submitting things I come across).
+So [check this link](https://github.com/matdombrock/SA-Testing/issues?q=is%3Aissue+is%3Aopen+label%3Aknown) to see if I already have your problem listed.

+### Submitting An Issue

 The more information that I can get about the problem, the easier and faster it is for me to fix.

 Ideally, a new issue would contain the following information (**BUT THIS IS NOT REQUIRED**):